TheOdinProject/curriculum/ruby/object_oriented_programming_basics/managing_ruby_projects.md

 ### Introduction

-Perhaps going through the curriculum you were wondering about how programmers structure their projects.
-Do they really just put their entire code in a single file?
-If they don't, how are they able to use code across multiple files?
+You may have been wondering how programmers structure their projects.
+Do they just put their entire code in a single file?
+If they don't, how can they use code across multiple files?
 Are there agreed-upon rules?
 Common patterns?
-What are the Ruby ways of doing things?
-Maybe you haven't yet thought about that but very shortly knowing how to structure your project is going to help you and others navigate the code you've written.
+What is the Ruby way of doing things?

+In this lesson, we will show you how to structure your Ruby projects to keep them manageable and to help you and others easily navigate the code you've written.

 ### Lesson overview